1. Check your Online Self-Service regularly

 Official transcripts must be received in a sealed school envelope bearing an official stamp or seal or they will be deemed unofficial.
 Learn More About Submitting Transcripts.

 Limited intake programs may require additional documents.
-Please review the Academic Calendar and your application checklist to ensure you understand what is required.
+Please review the University Calendar and your application checklist to ensure you understand what is required.
 Examples of additional documents may include: Information Session, Portfolio Review, Volunteer Hours, Reference Letters, Interview, Typing Test, Letter of Interest.

-If you wish to change Faculties, or wish to apply to a Limited Intake program, you may submit a Program Declaration Form.
+If you wish to change Faculties, or wish to apply to a Limited Intake program for the same term you have applied to, you may submit a Change of Application form.

 You can view your Application Checklist through Online Self-Service, selecting the Student Menu tab (top of the screen) > Admissions > View Your Application Status